PGHeilmann/tidytuesday/README.md

 ### 2021-10-19
 **Ultra Trail Running**

 This dataset contains data of thousands of runners participating in ultra trail races.
 These are races longer than a marathon.
 I was interested in the especially long races (>100 km) and how long it takes different runners to finish them.
-I rempved all races that had an uncommon distance and I removed all runners that did not finish a race.
+I removed all races that had an uncommon distance and I removed all runners that did not finish a race.

 ![png from TidyTuesday 2021-10-26](2021-10-26/runners.png)